onewelcome/identity-cloud-documentation/docs/products/access/release-notes/index.md

 * Improved the caching of the default templates and messages.

 ### Bugs
-* For IDPs of the type Tulip, Access now responds with a `HTTP 410` when Tulip responds with a `invalid_scope` error.
+* When a Web client requests scopes in an authentication request which are not known in the connected IDP of the type Tulip, we now forward the error to the requesting client.

 ## Release date 2023-02-27